Frequently Asked Questions

 The Mental Health Center accepts all types of insurance.
 However, it depends on your individual policy whether your insurance will cover the services the Mental Health Center offers.
 We will be glad to contact your insurance company for you regarding your coverage.

-The Mental Health Center's services are not free.
+The Mental Health Center's services do have charges associated with them depending on the service.
 However, fees for Center services are discounted based on family income and number of dependents.
+Please see the Sliding Fee Discount Program Policy under the Services tab for information regarding the program.
 Payments from third party payers are accepted.

-To access your therapist or doctor after hours, you will need to call Southwest's 24-hour crisis number; which is 800-239-HOPE (4673).
+To access your therapist or doctor after hours, you will need to call Southwest's 24-hour crisis number: 800-239-HOPE (4673).
 A qualified crisis professional will return your call within thirty minutes.
 If you need to speak to a therapist, this will be arranged.

 No, but we do provide outpatient services and can assist with a referral for inpatient when indicated.

 Psychological testing is provided by Southwest on a limited basis for children at each of our outpatient offices.
 We provide screening for attention-deficit disorder, depression, bi-polar disorder, and other childhood mental illnesses.
 Psychological testing, such as intelligence testing, is provided on an as-needed basis by appointment, with qualified professionals employed by the center.
-You may always ask your child's therapist about testing you may feel your child needs.
+You may always ask your child's therapist about testing your child may need.

 No, you should contact the Department of Human Resources in the county where you live for assistance.